Ohio insurance law mandates infertility coverage by health insuring corporations as a basic health care service.

 Ohio Infertility Insurance Mandate Exclusions

-The Ohio insurance law mandating infertility coverage has exclusions that are clearly stated in the legal language and treatments that may be excluded by omission.
+The state insurance law mandating infertility coverage in Ohio has exclusions that are clearly stated in the legal language and treatments that may be excluded by omission.
 Certain infertility procedures are specifically excluded from the mandated requirements:

 - IVF – In Vitro Fertilization